Digital Signature Algorithm: Overview

 The DSA works in the framework of public-key cryptosystems and is based on the algebraic properties of modular exponentiation, together with the discrete logarithm problem, which is considered to be computationally intractable.
 The algorithm uses a key pair consisting of a public key and a private key.
 The private key is used to generate a digital signature for a message, and such a signature can be verified by using the signer's corresponding public key.
 The digital signature provides message authentication (the receiver can verify the origin of the message), integrity (the receiver can verify that the message has not been modified since it was signed) and non-repudiation (the sender cannot falsely claim that they have not signed the message).

 History

 In 1982, the U.S government solicited proposals for a public key signature standard.
 In August 1991 the National Institute of Standards and Technology (NIST) proposed DSA for use in their Digital Signature Standard (DSS).
 Initially there was significant criticism, especially from software companies that had already invested effort in developing digital signature software based on the RSA cryptosystem.
 Nevertheless, NIST adopted DSA as a Federal standard (FIPS 186) in 1994.
-Four revisions to the initial specification have been released: FIPS 186–1 in 1998, FIPS 186–2 in 2000, FIPS 186–3 in 2009, and FIPS 186–4 in 2013.
-A draft version of standard FIPS 186-5 forbids signing with DSA, while allowing verification of signatures generated prior to the implementation date of the standard as a document.
+Five revisions to the initial specification have been released: FIPS 186–1 in 1998, FIPS 186–2 in 2000, FIPS 186–3 in 2009, FIPS 186–4 in 2013, and FIPS 186–5 in 2023.
+Standard FIPS 186-5 forbids signing with DSA, while allowing verification of signatures generated prior to the implementation date of the standard as a document.
 It is to be replaced by newer signature schemes such as EdDSA.